firefly-oss/lib-ecm/README.md

 The Firefly ECM Library solves the challenge of **vendor lock-in** and **integration complexity** in enterprise content management by providing a **stable, vendor-agnostic interface layer**.
 This library contains:

-- **Port Interfaces**: Business contracts defining ECM operations (document management, eSignatures, IDP)
+- **Port Interfaces**: Business contracts defining ECM operations (document management, eSignatures)
 - **Domain Models**: Core entities and value objects for ECM operations
 - **Adapter Infrastructure**: Framework for registering and selecting adapter implementations
 - **Auto-Configuration**: Spring Boot auto-configuration for seamless integration